-- INTEGRITY (on request)

 - Linux/RT

 - OS-9 (on request)

 - PikeOS

 - QNX

-- RTEMS (on request)

-- ThreadX (on request)

 - WinCE

 - VxWorks

 1.7.2.2 Non-Realtime Operating Systems

 Applications built with Jamaica on non-realtime operating systems may be interrupted non-deterministically by other threads of the operating systems.
 However, Jamaica applications are still deterministic and there are still no unexpected interrupts within Jamaica application themselves, unlike with standard Java Virtual Machines.